CenturyLinkCloud/APIDocs/Getting Started/cam-api-overview.md

 The CenturyLink Cloud has a new, improved API for performing the same actions programmatically as you can with the Control Portal.
 The API is RESTful and works with JSON messages over HTTP.
 It relies on the standard HTTP verbs including GET, POST, PUT, DELETE, and PATCH.

-The URL format of the service is: `https://api.ctl.io/v2/{resource}/{account alias}`.
-As an example, to retrieve the top level Group for a given data center, you would issue a GET request to `https://api.ctl.io/v2/datacenters/ALIAS/WA1`.
+The URL format of the service is: `https://api.ctl.io/cam/{resource}/{account alias}`.
+As an example, to retrieve the top level Group for a given data center, you would issue a GET request to `https://api.ctl.io/cam/datacenters/ALIAS/WA1`.
 The HTTP request must include `Content-Type` and `Accepts` headers set to `application/json`.

-### Authentication

-Service authentication is done via bearer tokens and is outlined in the [Authentication Overview](../Getting Started/api-v20-authentication-overview.md) and also the [Login API](../Authentication/login.md) description.

-### Links Framework

-The CenturyLink Cloud v2 REST API utilizes the concept of "linking" to reference other related entities from within JSON response payloads.
-See more information in our overview of the [Links Framework](../Getting Started/api-v20-links-framework.md).

 ### HTTP Response Codes